RanchoDad/make-a-list/README.md

 Make a list APP:

 This app is a playlist creation tool.
 You can view your playlists and a library of songs in addition to creating new playlists and adding other songs.
-A user can also provide reviews of each playlist.
+A user can also provide reviews of each playlist and search for songs by name, band or genre.

 Screenshot